Imtiaz08/GNSS-AntiSpoofingPy/Readme.md

 ### Training and Evaluation

 Each selected model is trained on the prepared dataset and evaluated using various performance metrics.
-This step helps us understand how well each model can detect spoofing attacks.
+This step helps us understand how well each model can detect spoofing attacks with higher accuracy.

 ### Optimum Model Selection